And I'd say the media can barely keep its pants up.

 So I asked Mr. Black, has it ever been worse in this?

-However, and this is important, he said, and just what you know and what your your family knows.
+However, and this is important, he said, and just what you know and what your family knows, this nation is in decline right now.

-It is in a serious decline, and it is a decline that is being helped along.
+And it is a decline that is being helped along.

 It's a decline that may be occurring on purpose.

-And what really has people upset, Eli, and this is what I think even at 15, I know you instinctively get this.
+And what really has people upset, Eli, and this is what I think, even at 15, I know you instinctively get this.

 The problem is that the institutions that have been built into this country to guard against this are failing.

-The Constitution is fail.
+The Constitution is failing.

-Well, it's not that the Constitution is failing, it's that the people charged with defending it are failing it.
+It's that the people charged with defending it are failing it.

 And they're not being used by the nation's leaders.

-And this is what has people non-plussed.
+And this is what has people nonplussed.

-It it has them panicked and scared.
+It has them panicked and scared.

 She was a liberal of the Constitution, and I did not agree with that.

-Well, of course not if she's liberal.
+Well, of course not.

 Those kind of people, Eli, own it.

-She's as far left wing as anybody.
+She's as far left-wing as anybody.

 But you're going to be surrounded by these people.

-I I hope you're able to fend them off.
+I hope you're able to fend them off.

 I'll try.

-Because I'm going to tell you a little short story.
+Please do, because I'm going to tell you a little short story.

 He had done a 180, total 180.

-Uh somebody got into him, and he had become exactly what he had called here criticizing.
+Somebody gotten to him, and he had become exactly what he had called here criticizing.

-Family've gotten to him.
+Family had gotten to him.

-My point is, Eli, you're great, but the pressure, especially when you leave home to go to school or whatever, and you're separated from your parents, the pressure on you is going to be immense, and I hope that you're able to fight it off.
+My point is, Eli, you're great, but the pressure, especially when you leave home to go to school or whatever, and you're separated from your parents, the pressure on you is going to be immense.

 I will try my best.